Laroy for pets all over the world

 As the Group's Brand Protection expert and partner, we need to know the brand portfolio's ins and outs.
 This way, we can ensure a bespoke approach to protecting every single brand and applying suitable devices to monitor and pursue any infringements.
 We also manage all trademark extensions and refusals, fully unburdening the client in this regard.

-As the Group's Brand Protection expert and partner, we need to know the brand portfolio's ins and outs
+As the Group's Brand Protection expert and partner, we know all the brand portfolio's ins and outs

 A tailored, cross-cultural approach to trademark protection